 Construction access at the Preferred Alternative would be provided at three locations: S 336th Street at 20th Avenue S, SR 99 at the existing driveway to the Christian Faith Center, and S 341st Place at 20th Avenue S. Construction access for the potential mainline track construction from the Federal Way Downtown Station to S 344th Street would occur at S 324th Street, S 330th Street, and S 336th Street.
 Trucks would access northbound and southbound I-5 at the S 320th Street and S 348th Street interchanges via SR 99.
-Construction access and truck routes are shown in Figure G1.4-24.
-To minimize impacts to traffic circulation during construction and meet Federal Way requirements, Sound Transit would extend 18th Place S or construct a temporary public roadway through the construction site prior to closure of 20th Avenue S.
+Construction access and truck routes are shown on Figure G1.4-20.